MustafaTaha09/QuizApp/README.md

 # QuizApp
 ## Introduction
-A back-end Quiz Application that allows you to create a list of random questions and submit your answers accordingly.
+-A back-end Quiz Application that allows you to create a list of random questions and submit your answers accordingly.
-Develop using the spring framework and MySQL database.
+-Develop using the spring framework and MySQL database.
-Validation through every API request was implemented using Response Entity to handle HTTP requests effeciently Project is still in early stages of development.
+-Validation through every API request was implemented using Response Entity to handle HTTP requests effeciently -Project is still in early stages of development.

 ## Features
 The app allows you to do the following: